IQSS/hugo.dataverse.org/content/_index.md

 [![Harvard Dataverse logo](/hdvlogo.png)](https://dataverse.harvard.edu)

+## Finding research data

+To find research data you can try [DataCite](https://commons.datacite.org), [Google Dataset Search](https://datasetsearch.research.google.com), and [DataONE](https://www.dataone.org).
+Many of the installations of Dataverse around the world make their data [searchable](https://guides.dataverse.org/en/latest/admin/discoverability.html) in these platforms.

+Alternatively, you can search [Dataverse installations](https://iqss.github.io/dataverse-installations/) individually.

+Some Dataverse installations harvest metadata from each other (and non-Dataverse data repositories), making datasets more discoverable across the Dataverse network and the broader data-sharing ecosystem.
+[Harvard Dataverse](https://dataverse.harvard.edu) is one of these.

 ## Joining the community

 We have a large, friendly, growing [community](/community).
 Please feel free to browse through discussions on [Google Groups](https://groups.google.com/g/dataverse-community), [Zulip](https://dataverse.zulipchat.com), and [GitHub Issues](https://github.com/IQSS/dataverse/issues).
 You are welcome to join our monthly [community calls](https://dataverse.org/community-calls), watch some [DataverseTV](https://iqss.github.io/dataverse-tv/), and read the [Dataverse Community News](https://groups.google.com/g/dataverse-community?label=community_news).
 Our [working groups](https://www.gdcc.io/working-groups.html) are open to all.
 Come meet us in person at one of our [events](/community/events)!